-Once again, assuming you own 1,000 shares of the SPY, you could sell the April 159 call for $0.50 and buy the April 154 put for $2.40.
+Once again, assuming you own 1,000 shares of STOCK, you could sell an August 159 call for $0.50 and buy the August 154 put for $2.40.
 In this case, your capital outlay is only $1.90, whereas in the put purchase above, you were paying $2.40.

 You can use any of these strategies against any of your equity or index holdings.
-If you own a lot of Boeing (BA) or General Electric (GE) stock for instance, you can hedge your stock positions with these strategies.
+If you own a lot of Boeing (BA) or General Electric (GE) stock, for instance, you can hedge your stock positions with these strategies.

 If you want to hedge your mutual fund holdings, talk to your brokerage provider to see how you can implement strategies like these.